AndreLuizPaes/Moment_Kalman_Filter/README.md

 The folders are organized as the following:

-Aircraft - Related to the example of an aircraft model, detailed in the aforementioned paper.
+Aircraft_model - Related to the example of an aircraft model, detailed in the aforementioned paper.